ashbinary/GrizzCantKnow/readme.txt

-TudouEdit is a simple modification of the Flexlion Save Editor meant to be used in order to load custom weapons and gear alongside decrypting saves.
+GrizzCantKnow is a simple modification of the Flexlion Save Editor meant to be used in order to load custom weapons and gear alongside decrypting saves.